← All Articles

 What do Pulse alerts cover?

-New Etimad government tenders matched to your sectors, keywords, and chosen buyers, delivered by email instantly or as a digest.
+New government tenders from Etimad, Forsah and Tanafos matched to your sectors, keywords, and chosen buyers, delivered by email instantly or as a digest.

 An Etimad account is necessary; it just is not sufficient.
 If your pipeline depends on government work, the question is not whether you can access tenders - it is whether you reliably see the right ones in time.
 Alerts are how you make sure you do.